allaning/dotfiles/README.md

 ## Auto Generate Ctag and Cscope files

-Place the GenerateCtagsCscopeFiles.bat|bash files at the top level of the source code.
-For Synergy, this can be your work area location; For ClearCase, it could be where your VOBs are located.
+### Linux

-Modify GenerateCtagsCscopeFiles.bash PATH_TO_SOURCE to point to the top level from which to start ctags and cscope.
+Modify GenerateCtagsCscopeFiles.bash to specify which directories to process.

+In a terminal, navigate to the top level directory containing the source code and execute the .bash script.

+Example:
+  cd /proj/aing
+  ~/GenerateCtagsCscopeFiles.bash

+### Windows

-Modify LaunchGenerateCtagsCscopeFiles.bat to cd to the location of the GenerateCtagsCscopeFiles.
+Modify LaunchGenerateCtagsCscopeFiles.bat to cd to the location of GenerateCtagsCscopeFiles.

 Add LaunchGenerateCtagsCscopeFiles.bat to your startup.
 In Windows 10,